voucherifyio/voucherify-php-sdk/docs/Api/LoyaltiesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$campaign_id = 'campaign_id_example'; // string | The campaign ID or name of the loyalty campaign.
+$campaignId = 'campaignId_example'; // string | The campaign ID or name of the loyalty campaign.
 You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value, e.g., Loyalty%20Campaign.
 $limit = 56; // int | Limits the number of objects to be returned.
 The limit can range between 1 and 100 items.
 If no limit is set, it returns 10 items.
 $page = 56; // int | Which page of results to return.
 The lowest value is 1.
 $order = new \OpenAPI\Client\Model\ParameterOrderListEarningRules(); // ParameterOrderListEarningRules | Sorts the results using one of the filtering options, where the dash - preceding a sorting option means sorting in a descending order.

 try {
-    $result = $apiInstance->listEarningRules($campaign_id, $limit, $page, $order);
+    $result = $apiInstance->listEarningRules($campaignId, $limit, $page, $order);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling LoyaltiesApi->listEarningRules: ', $e->getMessage(), PHP_EOL;